rotundasoftware/matches-where-query/README.md

 ```

 # Comparisons
-For each clause in `whereQueryObject`, an attribute of `object` is compared to a value (primitive or object.)
+For each clause in `whereQuery`, an attribute of `object` is compared to a value (primitive or object.)

 ## equals (default)
 ### Single Value